giomasce/asmc/G_LANGUAGE.md

 In particular, the following stack commands are supported.

+ * **Push a constant value** Writing an integral value (either in decimal or hexadecimal form) causes it to be pushed on the stack.

  * **Push variable value** Writing a variable name (either local or global) causes its current value to be pushed on the stack.